 It is often very difficult to effectively play a pure control game in CEDH.
 In most formats, you only need to control one opponent, and therefore you can trade cards with your opponent until they run out of resources.
 There is a real problem playing control against three other players who could very well all be playing extremely powerful combos that must be answered.
 You will run out of resources rather quickly playing against multiple players and be left with your defenses down.
 In a lot of ways, the Stax archetype handles multiple players much more efficiently.

-With that said, there are definitely a few strategies that have been shown to perform at a decent level.
-However, almost every control deck I have had success with will also have at least one combo to finish the game once you have your opponents controlled.
+With that said, there are definitely a few disruptive strategies that have been shown to perform at a decent level.
+However, almost every disruptive deck I have had success with will also have at least one combo to finish the game once you have your opponents controlled.

+Another approach is to use a Stax strategy.
 Stax decks really seek to control the game through asymmetric resource denial.
-Your deck is designed to operate in some way in the environment where no one has mana, can't untap their cards and generally can't play a normal game of magic.
+Your deck is designed to operate in some way in the environment where no one has mana, can't untap their cards, and generally can't play a normal game of magic.

 The real strength of Stax decks are in their ability to deal with streamlined combo decks.
 They take every advantage away from these decks and turn them into disadvantages.

-But that doesn't mean you can't play the archetype you like.
 The whole purpose of this article is to show newer players that decks do exist from different archetypes and give them a starting point to build their decks.
-I will breaking down each archetype further in my future articles, so stay tuned.
+I will be breaking down each archetype further in my future articles, so stay tuned.